-The Know Your Business (KYB) process is not much different from the Know Your Customer (KYC) process.
+The Know Your Business (KYB) process is not much different from the Know Your Customer (KYC) and Know Your Client process.
 The difference is that KYB initially focuses on companies and suppliers, then processes that focus on consumers or customers.
 Any financial institution that deals with money transfers must check the KYB of companies that they do business with.

 In addition to legal considerations, companies have responsibilities to know the Ultimate Beneficial Ownership (UBO) they do business with.
+So, what is UBO?
+UBO meaning is the legal entity that is the beneficiary of the company.
+UBO definition must be done in a company, also companies UBO check, and also UBO verification.
 Shell companies are hiding billions of dollars of hidden funds from legal taxes, and these funds fall into the hands of people who have a strong tax burden.
 Doing business with these people can undermine companies' reputations.
-Therefore, KYB should review the UBO structure with Customer Due Diligence (CDD).
+Therefore, KYB should review the UBOs structure with Customer Due Diligence (CDD).

 Companies develop Know Your Business processes to comply with various regulations such as anti-money laundering (AML) regulation and counter-terrorist financing (CFT).
 KYB procedures are carried out to prevent possible money laundering crime of companies or risks of terrorist activities, thereby complying with mandatory international AML Regulations.